mathesar-foundation/mathesar/docs/docs/installation/build-from-source/index.md

 ### Set up the environment

-1. Clone the git repo into a directory where you will install Mathesar, and `cd` into that directory.
+1. Clone the git repo into the installation directory.

     ```sh
     git clone https://github.com/centerofci/mathesar.git .
     ```

-1. Switch to the `master` branch to install the latest stable release.
+1. Checkout the tag of the latest stable release, `{{mathesar_version}}`.

     ```
-    git checkout master
+    git checkout {{mathesar_version}}
     ```

     !!! warning "Important"
         If you don't run the above command you'll end up installing the latest _development_ version of Mathesar, which will be less stable.

     !!! tip
-        You can install a specific Mathesar release by running commands like `git checkout 0.1.2` (to install version 0.1.2, for example).
+        You can install a specific Mathesar release by running commands like `git checkout 0.1.1` (to install version 0.1.1, for example).
 You can see all available versions by running `git tag`.

 1. We need to create a python virtual environment for the Mathesar application.